tetratelabs/istio-vault-ext-certs/README.md

  - [PKI Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/pki)
  - [KV Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/kv)

-Because the PKI secret engine does not provide clean-cut APIs to retrieve the certificates and the private key we need, and because the PKI secret engine will generate a new intermediate certificate for every call (eg every `istiod` restart), we wil be using the generic KV secret engine instead, storing all the values we need in a simple key-value data structure.
-We will assume the renewal of intermediate certificates is handled out-of-band through some service portal or CI/CD process, that will store the renewed intermediate certificates in vault as well.
+Because the PKI secret engine does not provide clean-cut APIs to retrieve the certificates and the private key we need, and because the PKI secret engine will generate a new intermediate certificate for every call (eg every `istiod` restart), we will be using the generic KV secret engine instead, storing all the values we need in a simple key-value data structure.
+We will assume the renewal of intermediate certificates is handled out-of-band through some service portal or CI/CD process that will store the renewed intermediate certificates in the vault server as well.

-Istio's controlplane pods `istiod` need the following files in order to bootstrap its build in CA correctly.
+Istio's controlplane pods need the following files in order to bootstrap its build in CA correctly.

 | key | value (PEM encoded) | details |
 |-----|---------------------|---------|